Paolo Gregoletto: Career

 Gregoletto joined Trivium on September 5, 2004 when Matt Heafy, Corey Beaulieu and Travis Smith were in the studio demoing new material for what would become Ascendancy.
 Gregoletto was in the studio with Jason Suecof next to where Trivium were demoing, and was told by Suecof that they needed a bass player.
 After jamming with other members, Gregoletto agreed to record for Ascendancy and tour to promote it with the band.
 Gregoletto originally had no intentions of staying with Trivium, but wanted touring experience.
 He joined just in time for the tour Trivium booked with Machine Head.

 Apart from playing bass, he also is capable of playing the guitar.
 He has been a songwriter for Trivium since The Crusade, on which he composed the songs "To The Rats" and "The Rising" by himself, and co-wrote "Anthem (We Are The Fire)" with Matt Heafy.
-He also wrote the intro riff for the track "Throes of Perdition" while playing guitar.
+He also wrote the intro riff for "Throes of Perdition" while playing guitar.

 Gregoletto is known to be most frequently interactive with Trivium fans, often answering questions, posting many videos, photos, and band updates via his official Facebook, YouTube and Twitter.
 Gregoletto has also recently opened an online forum.
 Since 2013 he has written a monthly column for the UK's Bass Guitar Magazine.
 Metal producer Colin Richardson called him the best bassist he has ever worked with.

 Technique

 In an interview with Bass Guitar magazine (July/August), Gregoletto revealed that he uses a variety of techniques to perform his basslines, as is typical of modern bassists.
 While he primarily used a pick to perform during the tour for Ascendancy, he now more frequently adopts a two fingered plucking style to pick out the more elegant counter-melodies and rapid pentatonic accompaniments necessary for some of Trivium's material.
 He will also frequently use a three-fingered plucking style, as favored by Billy Sheehan, in order to achieve a gallop rhythm (one eighth note followed by two sixteenth notes) in the style of Iron Maiden's Steve Harris.
 In the same article, he revealed that he prefers to warm up by performing chromatic exercises up and down the whole neck of the bass, using both plucking and picking styles.

-Paolo performs bass solos on the following songs: "Becoming the Dragon", "Broken One", "Torn Between Scylla and Charybdis", and "Incineration: The Broken World".
-In most of his solos he uses a guitar-like tone with a wah pedal as well as occasionally tapping.
+Paolo performs bass solos on the following tracks: “Becoming the Dragon,” “Broken One,” “Torn Between Scylla and Charybdis,” and “Incineration: The Broken World.”
+In most of his solos, he adopts a guitar-like tone using a wah pedal, and occasionally incorporates tapping techniques.